JohnnySn0w/MoD/README.md

 The license on this baby is copyleft as fuck, anyone can use it, but they also have to copyleft it.
 So yeah, the dream is to make a modular bot that can take hand-crafted modules of code and run a MUD with them.
 This bot is merely the skeleton on which to drape the flesh of world-building.
 ### In 6 months??
 Granted, we'll predominantly work on just making it a single use MUD, but hopefully be able to make sure tidbits have enough modularity that someone else could add-on to it.
+### Ok.
+How do I run it?
+See the Setup section of the wiki